-The hydraulic spool fitted in the lift/lower section of the hydraulic valve bank is restricted in one direction.
+A needle valve control unit is fitted on the spool bank at the lift/lower section.
 This valve will control the speed of descent of the booms; it will not affect the lifting speed.
-This valve is pre-set during manufacture and should not normally need adjusting.
+This valve is preset during manufacture and should not normally need adjusting.
 However, if adjustment is felt to be necessary, then the following precautions should be taken: